21 February, 2024

 • The longer the hire, the cheaper the daily rate.

-Of course, these purpose-built policies don't come with all the extra travel trimmings of a travel insurance policy such as overseas medical, luggage and cancellation so consider your needs carefully before making a decision.
+• Country of residence is often irrelevant, so whether you're an Australian resident or here to holiday you can take out a standalone plan.
+Of course, these purpose-built policies don't come with all the extra travel trimmings of a policy such as overseas medical, luggage and cancellation so consider your needs carefully before making a decision.

-Cover With Your Credit Card:
+Cover With Your Credit Card

 If you have a premium or rewards credit card, you may automatically get cover for rental vehicle excess insurance.
 However, it’s important to note that credit card insurance generally isn’t as extensive as travel insurance or standalone policies and a number of terms and conditions usually apply.

-Catches to look out for:
+Catches to look out for

 • You must have paid for the booking using your credit card to activate the cover.